Colonial Australia

 The name of Bass to designate the strait between New South Wales and Tasmania will soon become official.
 The next trip of Flinders is another feat: in 1803 he completed the first circumnavigation of New Holland.
 He will be a promoter of the use of the word Australia instead of New Holland.

 The 1801 book is extremely rare.
-A complete copy with its three maps is estimated £ 150K, for sale by Sotheby's in London on September 30, lot 479.
+A complete copy with its three maps was sold for £ 290K from a lower estimate of £ 150K by Sotheby's on September 30, 2014, lot 479.

-1813 The Hollowed Dollar of New South Wales
+1813 New South Wales Holey Dollar

-2015 SOLD for A$ 480K including premium
+2015 SOLD for A$ 480K by Noble Numismatics

 The holey dollar is an unusual coin and a symbol of the early days of Australia at the time of Macquarie.
 The initiative is however probably not due to the dynamic governor but to the British government, as similar experiments have been tried in Canada and in the Caribbean.